 Issue 2-4-2: SINR definition for D2R

 Proposal (Huawei): Considering that the CW node is a component of the A-IoT system, and as such, the SINR before any degradation (which includes CW interference) is used as the baseline reference.
 The SINR includes CW interference is used as the baseline reference before any degradation.

+Proposal 2 (Ericsson):

+• SNR for baseline operation: In legacy coexisting study, the baseline scenario is without the aggressor network and the SNR to operate A-IoT should be known.
+In legacy coexisting study, the throughput is used and a table of SINR to throughput is used so the SNR operation is given.
+For UL receiving at A-IoT BS, such SINR operation point relating to both the RF isolation capability (CW transmission leakage to receiving band) and may be baseband capability to further attenuate the CW signal.
+Maybe the RF part could be discussed in RAN4, but baseband part may rely on RAN1

+RAN1 provide the SNR for baseline operation.

 Recommended WF: